vinusankars/curriculum_learning/README.txt

 CUDA 10.0 and GPU support.

 The outputs are saved as pickle/numpy files in the directories as mentioned in each README.

+Thanks to "On The Power of Curriculum Learning in Training Deep Networks" by Hacohen & Weinshall (ICML 2019).